-(1) SIOFA CMM 2019/01 for Interim Management of Bottom Fishing, required each SIOFA Contracting Party, CNCPs and PFEs undertaking bottom fishing activity in the Agreement Area to disclose at the Fourth Meeting of the Parties held in 2017, measures established in accordance with the provisions set out in para 10(1) relating to interim bottom fishing measures.

-(2) The measures shall be made publicly available on the SIOFA website, by the Secretariat, once the website has been developed.

-(3) CCPs may revise the measures they establish pursuant to this paragraph provided that any amendments made are consistent with the requirements of paragraph 10(1).
+- (1) SIOFA CMM 2020/01 for Interim Management of Bottom Fishing, required each SIOFA Contracting Party, CNCPs and PFEs undertaking bottom fishing activity in the Agreement Area to disclose at the Fourth Meeting of the Parties held in 2017, measures established in accordance with the provisions set out in para 10(1) relating to interim bottom fishing measures.
+(2) The measures shall be made publicly available on the SIOFA website, by the Secretariat. - (2) The measures shall be made publicly available on the SIOFA website, by the Secretariat, once the website has been developed. - (3) CCPs may revise the measures they establish pursuant to this paragraph provided that any amendments made are consistent with the requirements of paragraph 10(1).
 Revised measures shall be notified to the Secretariat within 30 days of the amendment, and shall be disclosed at the next ordinary Meeting of the Parties.